Want to see it live?

 Start a free trial today and get access to the Definitive Healthcare platform.

 Value-Based Purchasing (VBP) is a CMS program which aims to improve the quality of care through financial rewards and penalties.
 The quality of care provided by a hospital, rather than the quantity of services provided, determine the incentive payments.Performance in four quality measurement domains, as compared to their peers, dictate a hospital’s

-VBP metrics are divided into four categories with different weighted scores: Patient Experience (25 percent), Safety (20 percent), Efficiency and Cost Reduction (25 percent), and Clinical Care (30 percent), which is subdivided into two groups.
-Hospitals whose final score ranks above the national median receive a percentage bonus to their Medicare reimbursements in the following year, which is paid for by penalizing hospitals with scores below the median.
-So far in 2018, 23 states scored higher than the national average of 38.5.
+Hospitals with a final score that ranks above the national median receive a percentage bonus to their Medicare reimbursements in the following fiscal year.
+The incentive payments to hospitals are paid for by penalizing hospitals with scores below the median.
+So far in 2019, 21 states scored higher than the national average of 39.5.

 Download the full list using the form on the right!